PritK99/ML-Toolbox/K Nearest Neighbors/README.md

 We used various distance metrics such as Manhattan distance, Euclidean Distance, Cosine Similarity, Hamming Distance to measure the distance between vectors, but none of these methods worked well.
 This might be because we didn't have enough data to make sense of such a complex representation.
 This might be due to curse of dimensionality.

 Since that didn't work, we decided comparing the names directly as text.
 We used minimum edit distance as the distance metric.
 This calculates the minimum number of changes (insertions, deletions, or replacements) needed to turn one name into another.
 This method of using minimum edit distance as distance metric proved to be more effective and achieved an accuracy of `82.45%` on test data.
+However this method has a shortcoming.
+Consider the names 'Prit' and 'Priti'.
+Clearly, the vowel on the end changes the gender.
+However, both of these names differ by edit distance of 1.
+Thus, we design a new metric for Indian names, accounting for the fact that addition of a vowel in end changes gender.

+A special adjustment is made to edit distance when the edit distance is 1 and the names only differ by a vowel at the end (e.g., "Shrey" and "Shreya").
+In such cases, based on domain knowledge, the labels of the training samples are swapped (using XOR on the label), which might represent handling specific domain nuances.
+This method provided a validation accuracy of `88.37%` and a test accuracy of `83.84%`.

+Further, by using weighted KNN we get a validation accuracy of `87.60%` and a test accuracy of `87.69%`.

 ## Regression